nasa/astrobee_android/gs_examples/sci_cam_image/readme.md

 with braces, and editing it appropriately.
 The latter is necessary for the options that set a value.

-To quit the guest science manager (after stopping SciCamImage2 and exiting the simulator), do:
+To quit the guest science manager (after stopping SciCamImage and exiting the simulator), do:

   ./gs_manager.sh stop